 Data is written to the Datastore in two phases:

-- In the Commit phase, the entity data is recorded in a log.
+- In the Commit phase, the entity data is recorded in the transaction logs of a majority of replicas, and any replicas in which it was not recorded are marked as not having up-to-date logs.

-- The Apply phase consists of two actions performed in parallel:
+- The Apply phase occurs independently in each replica, and consists of two actions performed in parallel:

-- The index rows for the entity are written.
+- The index rows for the entity are written in that replica.
 (Note that this can take longer than writing the data itself.)

-The write operation returns immediately after the Commit phase and the Apply phase then takes place asynchronously.
+The write operation returns immediately after the Commit phase and the Apply phase then takes place asynchronously, possibly at different times in each replica, and possibly with delays of a few hundred milliseconds or more from the completion of the Commit phase.
 If a failure occurs during the Commit phase, there are automatic retries; but if failures continue, the Datastore returns an error message that your application receives as an exception.
-If the Commit phase succeeds but the Apply fails, the Apply is rolled forward to completion when one of the following occurs:
+If the Commit phase succeeds but the Apply fails in a particular replica, the Apply is rolled forward to completion in that replica when one of the following occurs:

 - Periodic Datastore sweeps check for uncompleted Commit jobs and apply them.